This Orion Platform topic applies only to the following products:

 - If an API request returns less than 1,440 data points, Azure counts as less than one API request.

-Azure calculates the number of API requests per day by aggregating number of data points consumed each day, and then dividing that total by 1,440.
-1,440 is also the total number of data points that can be stored per metric per day.
+Azure constantly checks incoming requests against account limit settings.
+To calculate the number of API requests per day, Azure aggregates the number of data points consumed each day and divides that total by 1,440 — the total number of data points that can be stored per metric per day.
 To learn about increasing polling limits, review Azure subscription and service limits from Microsoft.

 - Edit cloud account properties to toggle monitoring on and off for an entire cloud account or individual VMs.